-- 2.1 Emotional abuse is the persistent emotional maltreatment of a child such that it causes severe and persistent adverse effects on the child's emotional development.
-It may involve: - making a child feel worthless, unloved or inadequate - only there to meet another's needs - inappropriate age or developmental expectations - overprotection and limitation of exploration, learning and social interaction - seeing or hearing the ill treatment of another, e.g. domestic abuse - serious bullying - exploitation or corruption
+- 2.1 Emotional abuse is the persistent emotional maltreatment of a child such that it causes severe and persistent adverse effects on the child's emotional development and conveying that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
+It may include - not giving the child opportunities to express their views, - deliberately silencing them or 'making fun' of what they say or how they communicate

+It may feature:

+- age or developmentally inappropriate expectations being imposed on children - interactions that are beyond a child's developmental capability - overprotection and limitation of exploration and learning, - preventing the child from participating in normal social interaction. - seeing or hearing the ill-treatment of another - serious bullying (including cyberbullying) - causing children frequently to feel frightened or in danger, or the exploitation or corruption of children